cloudx-labs/posts/posts/martinfernandezcx/performance-testing.md

 ## Real-life config

 Now, all of this is fine, but WHAT are we testing??
-Well, that, of course, is something really specific to your project, but let's start by testing one endpoint, shall we?
+This, of course, varies according to your project.
+Let's begin by testing a specific endpoint, shall we?
 To test an endpoint is basically configuring the given tool to perform a GET/POST/PUT.
 In this case, I'm going to show how to run a GET to a specific API endpoint.

 Let's use, for this purpose, jMeter.